 Considering most of our lives are moving online, it was only a matter of time until art took the same turn.
-Digital art and animation have been around for many years, but that used to require large, expensive machines to handle the drawing and animation process.
+Digital art and animation have been around for many years, but they used to require large, expensive machines to handle the drawing and animation process.
+Now animators need to look into finding the best tablet for animation.

 Those days have long since gone, and now we have many small, personal drawing tablets that allow every individual to take advantage of the technology, and express their skills.
 You don’t even need an office, just your tablet, desk, and imagination.

-Below are our favourite drawing tablets that beginners can use to start with digital art and design, or professionals can use to continue projects or start new ones, from the comfort of their couch.
+Below are our favorite drawing tablets that beginners can use to start with digital art and design, or professionals can use to continue projects or start new ones, from the comfort of their couch.
+For some of these tablets, you might need to invest in a monitor for graphic design.

 Table of Contents